-Because court records are generally considered to be public records, your petition or motion must set out enough detailed facts to convince the court to seal your court record(s).
+Because court records are generally considered to be public records, your petition must set out enough detailed facts to convince the court to seal your court record(s).
 If you are seeking to seal multiple criminal court records, please be sure to list on the form all eligible criminal cases with docket numbers from each BMCD court division.
 After you complete the form, you must submit your papers to the Clerk’s Office of the court where you intend to file your request.

 Is there a hearing on my request to seal?